Shogakukan

-Shogakukan Inc. (株式会社小学館, Kabushiki-gaisha Shōgakukan) is a Japanese publisher of dictionaries, literature, comics (manga), non-fiction, DVDs, and other media in Japan.
+Shogakukan Inc. (株式会社小学館, Kabushiki-gaisha Shōgakukan) is a Japanese publisher of comics, magazines, light novels, dictionaries, literature, non-fiction, home media, and other media in Japan.

 Shogakukan founded Shueisha, which also founded Hakusensha.
-These are three separate companies, but are together called the Hitotsubashi Group, one of the largest publishing groups in Japan.
+These are three separate companies, but are together called the Hitotsubashi Group, one of the largest publishing groups in Japan and the world.
 Shogakukan is headquartered in the Shogakukan Building in Hitotsubashi, part of Kanda, Chiyoda, Tokyo, near the Jimbocho book district.
 The corporation also has the other two companies located in the same ward.

 International operations

 In the United States

 Shogakukan, along with Shueisha, owns Viz Media, which publishes manga from both companies in the United States.

 Shogakukan's licensing arm in North America was ShoPro Entertainment; it was merged into Viz Media in 2005.

 Shogakukan's production arm is Shogakukan-Shueisha Productions (previously Shogakukan Productions Co., Ltd.)

 In March 2010 it was announced that Shogakukan would partner with the American comics publisher Fantagraphics to issue a line of manga to be edited by Rachel Thorn.